ssriram1978/Kubernetes_load_test_client/README.md

 	2. When we scale up the PUBLISHER and SUBSCRIBER pods, the thruput of the entire environment reduces because all these PODS are scheduled on two NODES (PUBLISHER and SUBSCRIBER Virtual Machines with 8 cores and with 8 GB RAM), the NODES are busy context switching between these PODS to service them.
 This causes reduction in thruput.
 But, the end-to-end latency is very low which tells us that the thruput problem is not a bottleneck on the broker rather on the producer and consumer PODS.
 	3. With proper kafka clustering and with fine tuning, KAFKA with CAMEL is expected to perform well even with 100k messages per second with single digit millisecond end-to-end latency.

+	Kafka — Pros
+	Mature: very rich and useful JavaDoc
+	Kafka Streams
+	Mature & broad community
+	Simpler to operate in production — less components — broker node provides also storage Transactions — atomic reads&writes within the topics Offsets form a continuous sequence — consumer can easily seek to last message Kafka — Cons
+	Consumer cannot acknowledge message from a different thread No multitenancy
+	No robust Multi-DC replication — (offered in Confluent Enterprise) Management in a cloud environment is difficult.

 RABBITMQ + TRANSFORMER PODS:
 ----------------------------
+RabbitMQ is a messaging engine that follows the AMQP 0.9.1 definition of a broker.
+It follows a standard store-and-forward pattern where you have the option to store the data in RAM, on disk, or both.
+It supports a variety of message routing paradigms.
+RabbitMQ can be deployed in a clustered fashion for performance, and mirrored fashion for high availability.
+Consumers listen directly on queues, but publishers only know about “exchanges.”
+These exchanges are linked to queues via bindings, which specify the routing paradigm (among other things).
+Unlike NATS, it’s a more traditional message queue in the sense that it supports binding queues and transactional-delivery semantics.
+Consequently, RabbitMQ is a more “heavyweight” queuing solution and tends to pay an additional premium with.
+Cons:
+RabbitMQ’s high availability support is terrible.
+It’s a single point of failure no matter how you turn it because it cannot merge conflicting queues that result from a split-brain situation.
+Partitions can happen not just on network outage, but also in high-load situations.
+RabbitMQ does not persist messages to disk.

 Test Setup:
 1. RabbitMQ broker POD - on "Broker" Node.